XHBB-FM

-XHBB-FM 101.5/XEBB-AM 600 is a combo radio station in Acapulco, Guerrero.
-It is owned by Grupo ACIR and carries its La Comadre grupera format.
+XHBB-FM 101.5/XEBB-AM 600 is a combo radio station in Acapulco, Guerrero, Mexico.
+It is owned by Grupo Radio Cañón and carries the W Radio news/talk format from Radiópolis.

 History

 XEBB received its first concession on January 26, 1953.
 It was owned by Radio Acapulco, S.A.
+The station was originally known as "La Grande de Acapulco".
+In 1991, XEBB became a La Comadre with a Regional Mexican format.
 XEBB added its FM counterpart in 1994 and was consolidated into Radio Integral in 2000.